What is type II diabetes?

 The special cells in the pancreas, called the beta cells produce a hormone called insulin.

-When one suffers from type 2 diabetes, the fat, liver, and muscle cells respond incorrectly to insulin.
+In type 2 diabetes, the fat, liver, and muscle cells respond incorrectly to insulin.

 This is called insulin resistance.